Contactless payment devices

 There is a small transactional charge (as there usually is with any form of card payment) but because the donations come directly to CAFOD, this saves on processing costs.

 The devices are all set up to come straight to our CAFOD bank account making them nice and secure.

 Your unique log in details mean we can supply you with a total for your parish, so please email email@example.com once you have held your collection to receive this.

 As you will be aware with all bank transactions, they are completely anonymous, they do not collect personal data.
 We will only be able to see the date, time and the amount of the transaction.

 How do we claim Gift Aid?

-We can’t claim Gift Aid through these devices, but alternative contactless solutions that include Gift Aid sign up aren’t truly contactless (they involve entering information on a screen) so aren’t suitable for this Harvest.
+We can’t claim Gift Aid through these devices, but alternative contactless solutions that include Gift Aid sign up aren’t truly contactless (they involve entering information on a screen).

 Contactless is a great solution for members of your parish congregation that may not carry cash and could forget to donate online, so even without Gift Aid, a contactless donation from them in their parish is fantastic!

 How will a donation to CAFOD show up on a bank account?